knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsChallengesApi.md

 <a name="getchallengeactivitytemplate"></a>
 # **GetChallengeActivityTemplate**
-> ModelTemplateResource GetChallengeActivityTemplate (string id)
+> TemplateResource GetChallengeActivityTemplate (string id)

 Get a single challenge activity template